 NAU has connections with more than 180 study abroad programs across the globe to which students may apply.
 Our Comparative Cultural Studies students have recently studied in India, Italy, Ireland, France, and Greece.
 After graduation, many students have continued their education through graduate study in the United Kingdom.

 The Department of Comparative Cultural Studies highly recommends the programs listed below, as well as the USAC (University Studies Abroad Consortium) programs worldwide.
 The programs below offer special opportunities to study diverse cultural traditions as well as local languages.
-Learn more by reaching out to Comparative Cultural Studies faculty, and by talking to an adviser at the Center for International Education.
+Learn more by reaching out to Comparative Cultural Studies faculty, and by talking to an advisor at the Center for International Education.

 - Siena School for Liberal Arts

 - University of Malta

 - USAC-University of Ghana-Summer Program (Africa Studies)

 - Sogang University

 NAU offers a variety of international internships that can count towards Comparative Cultural Studies degree requirements.
 Earn credit while interning in museums or working for historical societies around the world.

 More cultural study and internship programs are available if these do not meet your academic and personal needs.
 Programs can be found by searching here.

 NAU has one of the largest numbers of Peace Corps alumni of any U.S. university.
 The Fourth of July parade in Flagstaff is a great time to meet some of them.